Xhaka reveals how he reached 'boiling point' as he breaks silence over foul-mouthed Arsenal fan row | Goal.com

 With the Emirates Stadium's jeers ringing in his ears, the Switzerland international offered an angry reaction, ripping off his shirt and marching straight down the tunnel.

-Before leaving, however, he had a final message for fans, cupping his ear and mouthing "f*** off" at the stands.
+Before leaving, however, he had a final message for fans, cupping his ear and mouthing "f*ck off" at the stands.

 His actions have been widely condemned and now, four days after the incident, Xhaka has finally answered his critics with a statement published on Arsenal's Twitter account.